AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 >[!VIDEO](https://video.tv.adobe.com/v/30601/?quality=12&learn=on)

 *This video uses macOS for illustrative purposes.
-The equivalent Windows/Linux commands can be used to achieve similar results*
+The equivalent Windows/Linux commands can be used to achieve similar results.*

 ## Understand the Dispatcher configuration files